Toyota Tercel: Fifth generation (L50; 1994)

 For 1997, all North American market Tercels were available only in the CE trim level and incorporated many of the standard and optional items from previous base and DX models.
 All Tercels came standard with a new 13-inch wheel and tire combination.

 Inside, the Tercel's dashboard was revised with rotary ventilation controls.
 All Toyota models had revised seat fabric and door panels.
 The RedHawk and WhiteHawk editions were introduced in addition to the BlackHawk trim already offered, which came standard with air conditioning, 185/60R14 tires on custom wheels, a rear spoiler with integrated brake light, and hawk symbols to identify the special model.

 Facelift

 For 1998, the Tercel's styling was updated, highlighted by multi-reflector headlights, a revised grille and front fascia design and clear lens turn signal lights for the front and rear.
 The facelift occurred in December 1997 for the Japanese market, and covered all three lines (Tercel, Corsa, Corolla II).

 The Tercel's rear styling was also enhanced with redesigned composite tail lights and updated bumper molding.
 The new molding extended across the entire length of the rear bumper.

 Production of the Tercel for the American market ended in 1998 as the model was superseded by the Echo.
 Production for Japan, Canada and some other countries continued through 1999.
 Taiwanese production continued until 2003.

 Markets

 Taiwan

-The Tercel was also sold in Taiwan, which was manufactured and assembled by Kuozui Motors.
+The Tercel was also sold in Taiwan, where it was manufactured and assembled by Kuozui Motors.